amiralibavafa/pacman_java/README.md

 Make sure you have the following installed:
 - **Java 8 or higher**: Java Development Kit (JDK) to compile and run the game. ☕️
+- **Maven**: Apache Maven for managing project dependencies and build lifecycle.
+You can install Maven from [Maven's official website](https://maven.apache.org/). 🔧

 ## Installation 🛠️